Where: Lanier Tech Business Incubator at Brenau East Campus, 999 Chestnut St., Gainesville

-Data shows that Hall County has an estimated 42,000 residents over age 55, and more than 8,000 of them are 74 and older.
+Data has shown Hall County has an estimated 42,000 residents older than age 55, and more than 8,000 of them are 74 and older.

-Hall Area Transit operates a fixed-route bus service, Gainesville Connection, and Dial-A-Ride, a curbside transportation service that requires reservations at least 48 hours before pickup.
+Hall Area Transit operates a fixed-route bus service with limited routes, Gainesville Connection, and Dial-A-Ride, a curbside transportation service that requires reservations at least 48 hours before pickup.

 Phillippa Lewis Moss, director of the Gainesville-Hall County Community Service Center, which operates Hall Area Transit, has said she doesn’t see iTNLanier as competition “so much as I see it as providing a customized transportation option for our rapidly growing and graying community.”